Profile picture for user libe.garcía.zarranz

 Profile

-Dr. Libe García Zarranz is Associate Professor of Literature in English in the Department of Teacher Education at the Norwegian University of Science and Technology (NTNU) in Norway.
+Dr. Libe García Zarranz is Full Professor in Cultural Theory and Literatures in English at the Norwegian University of Science and Technology (NTNU) in Norway.
 She is also Research Affiliate for the Canadian Literature Centre at the University of Alberta.
 Prior to joining NTNU in 2017, she taught critical theory and gender studies at Magdalene College, University of Cambridge (UK).
 She has also held positions as Lecturer in English at the University of Innsbruck (Austria) and Postdoctoral Fellow in Globalization and Cultural Studies at the University of Manitoba.

 She holds a PhD in English and Film Studies from the University of Alberta and an MA in Textual and Cultural Studies from the University of Zaragoza (Spain).
 Her doctoral work was awarded the Governor General’s Gold Medal in 2013.
 García Zarranz researches at the intersection of Canadian literary studies, trans literature and visual art, feminist and queer theory, and affect studies.
 She is the author of the monograph [TransCanadian Feminist Fictions: New Cross-Border Ethics] (McGill Queen’s UP, 2017) and the co-editor of the special issue “Affecting Feminist Literary & Cultural Production” for [Atlantis: Critical Studies in Gender, Culture and Social Justice] (2018).
 Her latest publications have appeared in Canadian Literature: A Quarterly of Criticism and Review (2021) and Wilfrid Laurier University Press (2021).
 Her current research project, [TransLit: Sustainable Ethics, Affects, and Pedagogies] (2018-2021) has been funded by NTNU.